U.S. Treasury chief blames Washington for slow growth

 Lew was in Cleveland to meet with local business leaders, tour a Vitamix factory, which makes blending equipment for food, and pitch President Barack Obama's economic policies.

-He zeroed in on the local impact from $85 billion in across-the-board federal government spending cuts, known as sequestration, that went into effect at the beginning of March because Congress could not agree on an alternative.
+He zeroed in on the local impact from $85 billion in across-the-board federal government spending cuts, known as the sequester, that went into effect at the beginning of March because Congress could not agree on an alternative.

 He said the cuts meant 2,500 fewer Ohio children were enrolled in early childhood education programs known as Head Start, and less college aid for about 3,300 students in Ohio.
 The cuts also forced the cancellation of the Cleveland Air Show, as the aerospace and defense industries were forced to adjust.